zbijoux/Getting-and-Cleaning-data/Readme.md

 ## R_scipts(run_analysis)
 The r_scripts contains the following:

 1. creating a directory
 2. Downloading and extract the data
 3. Reading the data sets
 4. Data manipulation
-5. matching the right names to the variables
+5. Matching the right names to the variables
 6. Creating the tidy data sets

 ## Process Data